dekoder/secframe/content/blog/2020/persistence_ad_400/_index.md

+---
 title: Adding a Backdoor to AD in 400 Milliseconds
+description: How fast does it take for an experienced attacker to put a backdoor into your identity system?
+The answer is much quicker than you ever imagined. date : 2020-02-19T00:00:00+04:00 lastmod : 2020-11-10T00:00:00+04:00
+tags: ['Security','Active Directory','LAPS']
+aliases:
+    - /blog/persistence-in-400-milliseconds
+---
 Persistence is a standard method for attackers to keep their toes inside a target computer system.
 “Persistence consists of techniques that adversaries use to keep access to systems across restarts, changed credentials, and other interruptions that could cut off their access.”
 Source

-"Permissions applied in milliseconds?"
+> "Permissions applied in milliseconds?"
 What's that mean for an environment that's experienced a compromise?

 Any security device or security system has unique ways attackers apply persistence to remain in control.
 Attackers use this persistence to allow themselves to return to the system and keep administrative privileges.